akhealth/DevSecOpsMvp/appservice/Architecture.md

 Applications in Azure App Service are run on Windows or Linux servers and are referred to as `Web Workers` or `Workers` for short.

 Web Workers can either be `Dedicated Workers` or `Shared Workers`.
-The type of Worker dependings on selections in the `App Service Plan`.
+The type of Worker depends on selections in the `App Service Plan`.

 ### Front End Role